 Then from 1969 to 1979, it became “Antiques Unlimited,” whose owner posted classified ads in the Chronicle to boost business.
 One sounded like the firm was going under (“Leaving Country”), but as the ads continued through the following years, this seemed to have been merely a ploy.

 After antiques the place became a beauty salon called “Super Hair.”
-How very 1981.
-I’ll leave the story there.
+Very 1981.

 Wouldn’t it be great to have a destination restaurant in Sunnyside?
 Parking issues aside, perhaps someone will see the potential, and start something exciting in this spot, one of the neighborhood’s oldest buildings.

 Update 2018: Unfortunately the new owner made the shop front into a residence.

 That’s our house!
 The history is so cool.
 We found concrete blocks and we were wondering what it was used for?

 Hi, I couldn’t say.
 Are they old?
 What might they have been?
 I have a few more photos since I wrote this.
 Write me if you are interested.
 SunnysideHistory@gmail.com -Amy

 I lived on Baden St. and remember this as a neighborhood grocery store from the mid ’50’s until we moved in 1963.

 Can’t recall the names of the owners however.